EXL/DigestService/ReadMe.md

 7. Add administrator profiles (optional) and finish deployment:

-    Go to the **/obey/** page with "password" password and any username to enter control module.
+    Go to the **/obey/** page with "*password*" password and any username to enter control module.
 Then add some administrator profiles to the **Member** database table and restart Digest Service with `PROTECT=true` environment variable:

     ```shell script
     sudo EDITOR=vim systemctl edit digest